ayetstudios/ayetstudios-react-native-sdk/README.md

 <br/>

 AyeT Studios react native sdk package.
-This package alows you to implement offerwall and native feed offers in your exsiting app in 5 minutes.
+This package allows you to implement offerwall and native feed offers in your exsiting app in 5 minutes.
 For now it only works for android apps.
 You can check out [example app](https://github.com/ayetstudios/ayetstudios-react-native-sdk) here.

 Functions available: